 Researchers note that more than 50% of the brain’s surface is involved with visual processing, making brain injury another cause of vision impairment.
-Responding to the CDC’s public comment period, the American Optometric Association (AOA) emphasized the strategic link between brain injury and vision health.
+Responding to the CDC’s public comment period, the American Optometric Association (AOA) [comment letter no longer available online] emphasized the strategic link between brain injury and vision health.
 They provided the reminder that “even minor injuries to the brain can have significant impact on vision.
 In fact, 90 percent of people suffering from a traumatic brain injury (TBI), stroke, or concussion will have one or more visual effects.”

 Additionally, the organization’s letter highlighted the need to include optometrists in the project, stating, “As vision occurs in the brain, and the location of the visual cortex is at the rear of the brain, optic radiations traversing from the eyes cover a substantial portion of the brain; such that vision changes serve as the ‘canary in the coalmine.’ …To this end, it is critical that the CDC understand doctors of optometry role in TBI care, especially in rural areas.”

 The National Rural Health Association also provided a comment, urging that optometrists be included in the project, as well as physical and occupational therapists.